ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Otherwise, after a successful processing of the GET request, the Group Manager replies to the Administrator with a 2.05 (Content) response.
 The response has as payload the representation of the group configuration as specified in {{config-repr}}.
 The exact content of the payload reflects the current configuration of the OSCORE group.
 This includes both configuration properties and status properties.

-When custom CBOR is used, the response payload is a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{groupcomm-parameters}}.
+The response payload is a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{groupcomm-parameters}}.

-When CoRAL is used, the response payload includes one link element for each entry specified in {{config-repr}}, with the exception of the 'app_groups' status parameter.
-That is, each element of the 'app_groups' array from the status properties is included as a separate link element with name 'app_group'.

-Example in custom CBOR:
+An example of message exchange is shown below.

 ~~~~~~~~~~~
 => 0.01 GET